Mesut Özil: Werder Bremen

-Although Bremen failed to get going in their 2008–09 Bundesliga season, eventually finishing a disappointing tenth, Özil managed to make a significant impact in most games and came away with a respectable three goals and 15 assists that highlighted his attacking credentials.
+Although Bremen failed to get going in their 2008–09 Bundesliga season, eventually finishing a disappointing tenth, Özil made 3 goals and 15 assists in the league, as Werder Bremen finished tenth.
 He helped lead the North German club to the 2009 DFB-Pokal with the winning goal in a 1–0 victory over Bayer Leverkusen in Berlin.
-He also excelled in Europe where he led Werder Bremen to the final of the last ever UEFA Cup, losing out to Shakhtar Donetsk of Ukraine.
+He also played regularly in European competition as Werder Bremen reached the final of the last UEFA Cup, where they lost to Shakhtar Donetsk of Ukraine.

-In the 2009–10 season, Özil became the key playmaker of Werder Bremen, stepping into the shoes of Brazilian Diego who had left for Juventus, was named the best player of the first leg of the 2009 Bundesliga season.
+In the 2009–10 season, Özil took over the playmaker role formerly occupied by Brazilian midfielder Diego, and was named the best player of the first half of the 2009–10 Bundesliga season.
 On 1 May 2010, the 33rd match day, Özil played his 100th Bundesliga game, scoring the 1–0 lead in a 2–0 win against his former club Schalke. Özil went on and led Werder Bremen to become third in the league and again to the DFB-Pokal final, however this time it was lost against Bayern Munich by 0–4.
 In his second season, Bremen finished a respectable third, with Özil contributing 9 goals and 17 assists in 31 league fixture appearances.
 During the 2009–10 season, Özil was also declared as the "best player of the first half of the season".